Frequently Asked Questions

 See more for museum commissions

-We do not provide pet taxidermy services.
+We do not provide pet taxidermy services for mammals.
+We do accept the occasional bird pet commission.